PWC Riding Gear For Newbie Sea Doo Rides…

 Meanwhile, don’t forget that the water around you also acts as a reflecting magnifier of sunrays.
 This magnification effect increases your chances of getting burned.
 Unfortunately, no personal watercraft has an overhead canopy or other built in operator protection like many boats do.
 So your best bet is to lather on the sun lotion!

-Experienced riders quickly learned that sun lotion alone doesn’t always do the trick.
+Experienced jet ski riders quickly learned that sun lotion alone doesn’t always do the trick.
 The best way to protect the backs of your hands from burning is by wearing a pair of riding gloves.
 Gloves also have the added plus of providing extra grip on the handlebars.
 They also protect your palms and fingers from possible blisters that can occur because your hands aren’t used to the pressure and friction of hanging on.
-Novices and newbies can get started with any pair of tight gloves like those used for cycling or paddling.
+PWC novices and newbies can get started with any pair of tight gloves like those used for cycling or paddling.

 A peaked cap not only protects your head and forehead from sunburn, it can help keep long hair out of your eyes.
 The trick is keeping the hat on while riding, because the wind tends to catch the peak and flip it off.
 So you need a cap that can be worn tight.